 ACCUPLACER tests are computer-adaptive.
 “Computer-adaptive” means that your performance on one test question will determine the difficulty level of the next question on the test.
 Your final score on each test is determined by two things: how many questions you answered correctly, and the difficulty level of the questions you answered correctly.

 You can learn more about the Accuplacer program and practice with real questions at https://accuplacer.collegeboard.org/students/prepare-for-accuplacer/practice.

 - Photo Identification

-Cayuga Community College permits off-campus placement testing for prospective students who are unable to participate in on-campus testing.
+Cayuga Community College permits off-campus placement testing for prospective students who wish to challenge their placement but are unable to participate in on-campus testing.
 To take a placement test off-campus, the student must:

 You can also find review/preparation books and software in bookstores and libraries.
 While there are no books available specifically for Accuplacer tests, materials designed for the GED, ACT, or “basic skills” will be helpful.